Medical Dictionary

 Esophagus Disorders

-The esophagus is the muscular tube that carries food and liquids from your mouth to the stomach.
-You may not be aware of your esophagus until you swallow something too large, too hot, or too cold.
-You may also notice it when something is wrong.
-You may feel pain or have trouble swallowing.
+Esophagus disorders are problems with how your esophagus works.
+The esophagus is the tube that carries food from your mouth to your stomach.
+You usually don't notice it unless you swallow something too big, hot, or cold.
+You might also notice it if something is wrong.
+When that happens, you might feel pain or have trouble swallowing (dysphagia).

-Treatment depends on the problem.
-Some problems get better with over-the-counter medicines or changes in diet.
-Others may need prescription medicines or surgery.
+Treatment depends on what's causing the problem and your overall health.
+Some esophagus disorders get better with over-the-counter medicines, diet changes, or lifestyle changes.
+Others may need prescription medicine or surgery.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases